 The very words used “addict”, “alcoholic”, “drunk”, “junkie” de-humanise and emotionally distance friends, fathers, mothers, brothers, sisters as from their family.
-This outcasting in turn makes it easier to ignore the medical treatment of their condition on the grounds of social, moral or spiritual failures.
+This outcasting in turn makes it easier to ignore the medical or clinical treatment of their condition on the grounds of it being a social, moral or spiritual failure of the affected person.

 Tough love creates an unnecessary climate of resistance from people living with addictions for seeking and receiving professional help as nobody would logically choose to be punished.

 The words we use hold power, immense power and at a time when that family member needs the most support tough love pushes them away often with devastating results.

 No person in the history of addiction has ever chosen to be an “addict”, and thus it was never an aspirational life goal or intent for anyone to be under the control of a substance.